MikeLierman/TempProber/README.md

 3. Edit the batch file and point the URL to yours.
 4. Test it.
 Move the batch file to an empty folder.
 Open Admin CMD, cd to batch file, and execute.
 Script will check if the TempProber.exe and ohm.dll binaries already exist, if they do, they are run, if not, they are downloaded.
 Default save/run directory is C:\IT.
 This can be changed.
 5. TempProber.exe will check for temp sensors on each major hardware component and output the results.
 After which it returns an exit code used by your RMM dashboard to determine PASS or FAIL on the "check."
 If you've done everything correctly, in command prompt you will see temperatures of each component the script detected.
 If you do not see this, you messed up, go back to step 1.
 6. After verifying that you understand how the script functions, go ahead and upload JUST THE BATCH FILE to your RMM dashboard script manager.
+Ensure that you CHANGE the default TIMEOUT to 120 seconds.
+It could take up to this long for the remote file to download and the script to execute.
-Deploy it to several machines as a test before deploying to every connected agent.
+7. Deploy it to several machines as a test before deploying to every connected agent.

 ### Download
 https://github.com/MikeLierman/TempProber/releases